 The top of my head tingled.
-This is a nightmare.
+Surely this is a dream, a nightmare.
 And then I thought I hate her.

-It was 10 p.m. exactly – I remembered seeing the green numbers on the microwave as I’d scooted, confused, through the kitchen to answer the insistent doorbell.
+It was 10 p.m. exactly – I remembered seeing the green numbers on the microwave as I’d scooted, confused, through the kitchen to answer the insistent doorbell before it woke him.

 “This is Rocky.”

 My insides screamed but as I opened my mouth, finally finding my words, there was a pressure on my elbow where Ben had presented himself.

 “You need to get out of the rain,” he reached for her two large suitcases as he glanced at me.
 We shot each other telepathic messages until he shrugged and widened the door, inviting her inside with a wave.

 As they melted into the house behind me, I moved into the rain and sat onto the wet porch as if I could float away on the sea of the storm.